Jacob Rutsen Hardenbergh

-Biography
+Life and career

 Early life and education

 Jacob Rutsen Hardenbergh was born on 22 February 1735/36 at Rosendale near Kingston, Ulster County, New York in the Hudson River Valley.
-He was the son of Colonel Johannes Hardenbergh, Jr. (1706–1786) and Maria DuBois (1705/06–1790).
+He was the son of Colonel Johannes Hardenbergh (1706–1786) and Maria DuBois (1705/06–1790).
+His brother was Colonel Johannes Hardenbergh, Jr (1729–1799), who owned Sojourner Truth.
 His parents had married in Kingston on 6 December 1728 and seven children were born to the marriage of which Jacob was the fourth.
-His father, later served with distinction as a field officer under Washington in the Continental Army, served in New York's Colonial Assembly.
+His father, who later served with distinction as a field officer under Washington in the Continental Army, served in New York's Colonial Assembly.
 Frelinghuysen instructed Hardenbergh from his home, preserved as the Old Dutch Parsonage in Somerville, New Jersey.

 Hardenbergh was the grandson of Johannes Hardenbergh, a wealthy landowner and prominent figure in New York colonial government, who was the owner of the colony's Hardenbergh Patent (1709), an immense tract of land that covered approximately 2,000,000 acres (8,100 km2) of the Catskill Mountains in what is now Sullivan, Ulster and Delaware counties in New York.
 He was likely named for his great-grandfather, Jacob Rutsen, whose daughter Catherine was the second wife of his paternal grandfather.